ymatsunaga/mdtoolbox-doc/getting_started.rst

   crd(2:3:end) = crd(2:3:end) + 1.5;

-Trajectory variable is an array whose column structure is same as that of coordinate.
+Trajectory variable is an array whose column vector consists of coordinate variable.
-The rows represent time-steps in simulation.
+The rows represent snapshots of coordinates.
+The snapshots may correspond to time-steps for simulation data.

 For example, translation in the x-axis throughout all coordinates in the trajectory is coded as follows: